CloudLabs-MOC/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_06_Lab1_Ex3_Connect_Linux.md

 ## Overview

-In this lab you are a Security Operations Analyst working at a company that has implemented Microsoft Sentinel.

-You will connect log data from Linux virtual machines using both the Common Event Format (CEF) via Legacy Agent and Syslog connectors to enable data collection for security monitoring and analysis.
+In this lab, you will learn how to connect Linux hosts to Microsoft Sentinel using the Common Event Format (CEF) and Syslog connectors.
+You will also configure the facilities and severities for the Syslog connector.

 >**Important:** There are steps within the next Tasks that are done in different virtual machines.
 Look for the Virtual Machine name references.